ilumin/react-alt-firebase/README.md

 to run server use webpack-dev-server by `npm i -g webpack-dev-server` React-hot-loader is very impressive, it's just change only updated data but not update state or customize attribute we do in devtool

+# Flux && Alt
+- `action` event that get fire
+- `dispatcher` event broker
+- `store` event state
+- `view` the one that change and fire event as an action